Playingtygre/cbat/FUBAR.md

 while they type we type.

-What kind of bagel can fly?
+What kind of gull can you eat? a BAYgull